mongodb-developer/mongodb-java-spring-boot-csfle/README.md

 The goal was to provide reusable classes and methods to easily implement MongoDB CSFLE in an existing Java Spring Boot application.

-Also, most tutorials I see online only work with a single encrypted collection and don't really plan for more than one encrypted collection.
+Also, most tutorials I see online only work with a single encrypted collection and don't really plan for more than one.

 # Prerequisites